SkyOps117/SkyOps117/README.md

 @SkyOps117 here on github

-Also named ShyHops, Skyia or Enkyia
+Also named SkyHops, Skyia or Enkyia

 ## Currently working on:
 - Web games prototypes; client side only is just temp.